lamhm/vsc-theme-mi/README.md

 # MI Colour Theme

 **MI** is specifically designed to optimize semantic highlighting for C#, C++, and Python.
-While it offers effective syntax highlighting for other languages, comprehensive testing has been concentrated on the aforementioned languages.
+While the theme also offers effective syntax highlighting for other languages, comprehensive testing has only been concentrated on the aforementioned languages.

 The dark colour scheme of **MI** draws inspirartion from the [Monokai Accent](https://github.com/tw-studio/monokai-accent) and the [Monokai Vibrant](https://github.com/dylantmarsh/monokai-vibrant) themes.

 The light colour scheme of this theme was developed independently.

 ## Supported Extensions